What is DASH Domains?

 Who is eligible for DASH Domains accounts?

 Faculty and graduate students working on DASH teaching, research, and art projects are eligible for a DASH Domains account.
-During the initial phase of the pilot, they will learn about this opportunity through consultations and collaboration with DASH support staff in the Libraries and LATIS.

 Undergraduate students may be given access to a DASH Domains account to install applications depending on the nature and scope of the project being proposed.
 Undergraduates may be given access to DASH Domains project applications (such as a specific WordPress or Omeka installations) through course assignments or other projects at the discretion of DASH Domain account owners.